-A limited company with printed company documents and a registered office address, perfect for protecting the privacy of your home address.
+A limited company with printed documents and a registered office - protecting the privacy of your home.

-A more comprehensive package offering a limited company with printed company documents, registered office address and VAT registration.
+A package offering a limited company with printed documents, registered office and VAT registration.

 The complete package, providing a limited company, printed company documents, registered office address, business mail forwarding address and VAT registration.